longminxiang/MXSQL/README.md

 #License

-MXSQL is available under the MIT license.
+MXSqlite is available under the MIT license.
 See the LICENSE file for more info.